 Coconut oil is perfect for boosting your skin hydration.
 According to a study published in the International Journal of Dermatology, “using virgin coconut oil daily for a period of seven weeks enhances your skin hydration by 32% for individuals with mild to moderate eczema.
 What’s more, coconut oil smells great!”

 According to a study published in the British Journal of Nutrition, individuals who consumed the most yellow bell peppers and green veggies had a better bodily appearance in relation to age than those who consume less to none at all.
 One yellow bell pepper has 341.3 mg of vitamin C, or a staggering 569% of your DV (Daily Value).
-Vitamin C is said to ‘push back the boundaries of aging’ (5), as well as possess other skin health properties.
+Essential nutrients like Vitamin C is said to ‘push back the boundaries of aging’ (5), as well as possess other skin health properties.
 Say goodbye to costly wrinkle cream, and welcome affordable bell peppers

 Tomatoes are the ideal sources of powerful antioxidants and Vitamin C. Just a half cup of tomato juice has around 23 mg of Vitamin C, that’s about 75% of your DV.
 In addition, tomatoes contain lycopene, an oxidant that strongly combats ions and molecules that suppress your immune system (6).
 Seriously, if you aren’t eating tomatoes regularly, you need to get on it for protection against skin damage, since they are great sources of carotenoids and polyphenols (7).
 Ask for Classica tomatoes, they have been proven to be very rich in lycopene.